 Is zero retention suitable for all businesses, or just regulated industries?

 Most businesses don't need full zero retention.
-If you're running outbound campaigns for real estate or retail, Retell's standard encryption and security controls work fine.
+If you're running outbound campaigns for real estate or retail, our standard encryption and security controls work fine.

 Zero retention suits organisations handling genuinely sensitive data: healthcare providers, law firms, financial services, and businesses with strict data sovereignty requirements.